joomla/Manual/docs/general-concepts/guided-tours.md

 - onBeforeTourSaveUserState: triggered before saving the auto-start tour user state (used to record states in the User Action Logs),
 - onAfterTourSaveUserState: triggered after saving the auto-start tour user state.

 You can find those events in the AjaxController class.

+### Adding images to the content

+Use the editor to include images inside the content descriptions.
+Images are located in the media folder, ```/images``` by default.
+However, expecially when creating a tour for a third party extension, you may want to include images located in the media folder of the extension.
+In this case, the image path must start with ```media/...```.

 ## Launching a tour from any location